Zimbabwe Country Commercial Guide

 Health

-Zimbabwe’s health and sanitation standards in public hospitals have declined over the years due to inadequate government funding, with qualified staff leaving for greener pastures in neighboring countries, the US, Europe, and Australia.
+Zimbabwe’s health and sanitation standards in public hospitals have declined over the years due to inadequate government funding, with qualified staff leaving for greener pastures in neighboring countries, the United States, Europe, and Australia.
 Standards remain reasonably good in the private sector, with the best available care limited to large, metropolitan centers such as Harare and Bulawayo.
 Very limited resources are available to treat non-communicable diseases including cancer, hypertension, and diabetes.
-Availability of healthcare commodities, including routine medicines, is limited in public hospitals, but better in the private sector.
+Availability of healthcare commodities, including routine medicines, is limited in public hospitals but better in the private sector.
 Cholera is widespread in Zimbabwe; avoid unsafe food and water.

 For the most up-to-date information, please visit these websites: